 A property accountant will model different strategies — timing capital expenditure, considering incorporation, or restructuring ownership — to minimise this impact.
 A general accountant typically just applies the restriction and moves on.

-Property accountants understand the full range of available reliefs.
+Property accountants understand the full range of available reliefs and focus heavily on forward planning.
 They know when renovation costs can be claimed as revenue expenses versus capital improvements.
 They understand replacement domestic items relief, property allowance, and rent-a-room relief nuances.

 For example, replacing a broken boiler is typically a revenue expense (fully deductible).
 Upgrading from a standard boiler to a high-efficiency system might be partly capital.
 A property accountant makes these distinctions correctly.